 Don’t stop the music

-In addition to providing a soothing soundtrack for your customers' shopping experience, playing music in your grocery store has the added benefit of keeping visitors in the aisles a little longer.
-Researchers from Bangor University, Wales, found that the longer people spend in a grocery store, the more likely they are to pick up impulse items.
-As your customers navigate the aisles and begin nearing their journey home, they grow more open to suggestion and are more likely to purchase things that they may not have come in for - and keeping your guests entertained with music is just one way to keep them in the store.
+In addition to providing a soothing soundtrack for your customers’ shopping experience, playing music in your grocery store has the added benefit of keeping visitors in the aisles a little longer.
+Researchers have found that the longer people spend in a grocery store, the more likely they are to pick up impulse items.
+As your customers navigate the aisles and begin nearing their journey home, they grow more open to suggestion and are more likely to purchase things that they may not have come in for — and keeping your guests entertained with music is just one way to keep them in the store.